davidtchiu/davidtchiu.github.io/teaching/cs161/lab7.turtle/index.md

 #### Part 4: Grids (Nested Loops)

 - You can use the method you just implemented to draw a grid.
-Think of an `H * W` grid as having `W` cells across (number of columns) by
-  `H` cells vertically (number of rows).
+Think of an `H * W` grid as having `W` cells across (number of columns) by `H` cells vertically (number of rows).

 - Write a method called `drawGrid(int numRows, int numCols, double cellSize, String color)` that inputs the number of rows, columns, a cell size, and a color, respectively.

-  - You will need a nested loop of degree 2 (i.e., one loop inside an outer loop) for this exercise.

-  - I would first focus on writing the loop to draw just one row: This loop should draw `numCols` cells (of `cellSize` length) adjacent to one another.
+  - I would first focus on writing the loop to draw just a single row of cells: This loop should draw `numCols` cells (of `cellSize` length) adjacent to one another.
 Try inputting different values for `numCols` and `cellSize` to convince yourself that this loop works as intended.

   - Once that's done, now you just need to focus on stacking `numRows` of these rows on top of one another.
 You'll therefore need to nest the previous loop you wrote inside of this loop.
 Every time a row is drawn, you need to reset the turtle's position to draw the next row in place (like a typewriter's head movements)